edwardopare/edwardopare/README.md

 🌱 **Currently Learning**
 - Dax
-- Advanced Data Analysis with Python
+- Advance Data Analysis with Python

 📊 **My Data Philosophy**
 > *"Data is only as valuable as the decisions it informs."* I focus on clarity, accuracy, and actionable insights.